 Working from home has been a social distancing measure against COVID-19, but many companies are recognizing the benefits of using remote collaboration permanently.
 However, this has also lowered the demand for offices and other commercial spaces, and there are now many vacant buildings in New York City.
-The hotel industry has also been affected, since COVID-19 has reduced both tourism and business travel.
+The hotel industry has also been affected since COVID-19 has reduced both tourism and business travel.

 In the case of NYC, there has been a shortage of affordable housing for several years.
-Governor Andrew Cuomo has proposed a plan that can help solve both problems: repurposing vacant commercial properties into apartment buildings, focusing on affordable housing.
+Governor Andrew Cuomo has proposed a plan that can help solve both problems: repurposing vacant commercial properties into apartment buildings, and focusing on affordable housing.

 Are you planning to repurpose your building?
 Get a professional MEP inspection and redesign.

 Repurposing commercial buildings can help real estate companies recover from the COVID-19 pandemic faster.
 Remote collaboration has reduced the need for office spaces and business travel, but there is always demand for affordable housing, especially in places like NYC.

 The law proposed by Governor Cuomo creates a 5-year period where hotels and office buildings in Manhattan can be converted into apartment buildings.
 The initiative is supported by both the NYC Hotel Association and the Real Estate Board of New York.
 This plan also benefits small businesses, which have also been hurt by the pandemic, since the tenants of repurposed buildings will need their products and services.